bhardwaj-lab/scChICflow/README.md

 Here **j** is the number of parallel jobs you want to run.
 For other parameters, check out `scChICflow --help`

-### Running on HPC cluster
+### Running on an HPC cluster

-By default the workflow runs locally.
+By default, the scChICflow runs locally.
 To run the workflow on an HPC cluster, the `-cl` flag needs to be added to the `scChICflow` command.
-Running scChICflow on the cluster also requires a `profile/config.yaml` file.
+Running scChICflow on the cluster also requires a `profiles/cluster/config.yaml` file.
-We provide an example `profile/config.yaml` file in this repository that requires some changes to run a specific cluster (e.g.: adjusting the temporary directory and email for job updates).
+We provide an example `profiles/cluster/config.yaml` file in this repository that requires some changes to run a specific cluster (e.g.: adjusting the temporary directory, conda path, and email for job updates).
-The `profile/config.yaml` also allows the user to allocate different resources per rule following [Snakemake's resource allocation rules] (https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html).
-We provide our recommended defaults in the example `profile/config.yaml`. scChICflow can be run on a cluster can be run directly from the command line or by submitting a **"master job"** script (example in `example_SLURM`).
-In both cases, scChICflow will submit individual cluster jobs per rule.
+This also allows the user to allocate different resources per rule following [Snakemake's resource allocation rules](https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html).
+We provide our recommended defaults in `profiles/cluster/config.yaml`. scChICflow can be run on a cluster directly from the command line or by submitting a **"master job"** script (example in `example_SLURM`).
+In both cases, scChICflow will submit one cluster job per rule execution.

 In summary, to run scChICflow on the cluster:

-  1. Make adjustments to `profile/config.yaml` for your cluster
+  1. Make adjustments to `profiles/cluster/config.yaml` for your cluster
   2. Run scChICflow with the `-cl` flag either:
   * On the **command line**
-  * Via a **"master job"** script (example at `example_SLURM`) and submit the script to the cluster
+  * By submitting a **"master job"** script (example at `example_SLURM`) and submit the script to the cluster

-Both approaches will run each Snakemake rule as a separate cluster job.
+Both approaches will run each Snakemake rule as a separate job.

-#### *Note on `--tempDir` on the cluster*
+#### *Note on `--tempDir` for cluster execution*
-If the `--tempDir` flag does not match the `tmpdir` resource specified in `profile/config.yaml` under `default-resources`, the latter will take precedence.
+The `--tempDir` flag does not affect cluster execution.
+To adjust the `tempDir` for cluster execution change the `tmpdir` option in `profiles/cluster/config.yaml` under `default_resources`.

 #### *Note on running HISAT2 on the cluster*
-Unfortunately, the current version of **HISAT2** (2.2.1) has a hard-coded directory for temporary files at `/tmp`.
+Unfortunately, the current version of **HISAT2** (2.2.1) is hard-coded to always use `/tmp` as `tempDir`.
 This may cause issues depending on cluster setup, since many clusters allocate temporary directory space at other locations such as `/scratch/$JOB_ID`.
 In case of HISAT2 issues, we recommend using the **bwa** aligner instead (specified via the `dna_aligner` flag on the workflow `config.yaml` file).

-As of HISAT 2.2.1, there is a workaround: in the HISAT2 installation the file `hisat2/hisat2` can be modified by changing line 241 from
+As of HISAT 2.2.1, there is a workaround: in the HISAT2 installation, the file `hisat2/hisat2` can be modified by changing line 241 from

 ```
 my $temp_dir = "/tmp";